 About Windsor Castle

 Windsor Castle is the oldest and largest occupied castle in the world – home to over 900 years of royal history.
 Covering an area of approximately 13 acres, it contains a wide range of interesting features.
 These include the State Apartments, Queen Mary’s dolls house and the beautiful St George’s Chapel.
-It is also the burial place of 10 monarchs, including Henry VIII and his beloved wife (the one who gave him a son), Jane Seymour.
+It is also the burial place of 11 monarchs, including Henry VIII and his beloved wife (the one who gave him a son), Jane Seymour, as well as Queen Elizabeth II.

 History of Windsor Castle